getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/azure-devops.md

 > [{% asset azure-add-account-no-accounts.png %}]({% asset azure-add-account-no-accounts.png @path %})

-If you reach the account's page during Azure DevOps' installation process and there are no accounts to select please check the following possibilities:
+If you reach the account selection page during the Azure Devops installation process (step 4 in the instructions above) and see that there are no accounts available to select, please check the following possibilities:

 - Ensure you are logged into the account connected to your Azure DevOps organization.
 - Double check that your account is a Microsoft Account (MSA).
 At this time, we do not support Azure Active Directory (AAD) accounts.

-#### Resolve via PR not working
-Resolving a Sentry issue with a pull request is not currently supported for the Azure DevOps integration.